cairo-book/cairo-book/src/ch07-01-packages-and-crates.md

 ## What is a crate?

 A crate is the smallest amount of code that the Cairo compiler considers at a time.
-Even if you run `cairo-compile` (CLI tool to compile Cairo code, provided by Scarb) rather than `scarb build` and pass a single source code file, the compiler considers that file to be a crate.
+Even if you run `cairo-compile` (a compiler binary that can be used to compile Cairo files, that Scarb extends with additional functionalities) rather than `scarb build` and pass a single source code file, the compiler considers that file to be a crate.
 Crates can contain modules, and the modules may be defined in other files that get compiled with the crate, as will be discussed in the subsequent sections.

 ## What is the crate root?